 There is definitely enough to keep you busy here for 5 – 10 days.
 We’ve created this list of 10 things to do in Medellín for travellers, but if you plan to live in the city, you will find countless events, concerts and festivals that you can take part in nearly every day.

-So here it goes, 10 things to do on a visit to Medellín…
+So here it goes, 10 things to do in Medellín…

 1. Parque Arvi

-This was probably the highlight of our entire stay in Medellín.
+This was probably the highlight of our entire stay and is one of the best things to do in Medellin.
 Perhaps it was the fact that we were so used to living in the Caribbean that we simply weren’t prepared for the chaos of city life, but this quiet, lush park was a real relief.